rust-osdev/homepage/content/this-month/2022-11/index.md

 This series is openly developed [on GitHub](https://github.com/rust-osdev/homepage/).
 Feel free to open pull requests there with content you would like to see in the next issue.
 If you find some issues on this page, please report them by [creating an issue](https://github.com/rust-osdev/homepage/issues/new) or using our <a href="#comment-form">_comment form_</a> at the bottom of this page.

+We have some new sections this month, we hope you like the content!

 <!--
     This is a draft for the upcoming "This Month in Rust OSDev (November 2022)" post.
     Feel free to create pull requests against the `next` branch to add your